rguske/tmc-tko-lc/workshop/content/exercises/05-network-policies.md

 As you can see, our policy allows the connection between `allowed-client` POD and `web-server` POD

-* Delete the test PODs:
+* Delete the test PODs

 ```execute-1
 kubectl --kubeconfig=.kube/config delete -f network-policy-deployment/ -n {{ session_namespace }}